-The Program of Black Studies offers courses for first-year students (space permitting) that draw from a wide range of disciplines.
+The Program of Black Studies offers courses for first-year students (space permitting) that focus on the intellectual, cultural, and political aspects of Black life and Black people in a global framework.
+These courses enable students to learn to analyze Blackness as a dynamic formation across time and within local, global, and historical contexts.
+The courses draw from a wide range of disciplines.
 Please examine the program's course offerings and the corresponding course descriptions carefully, noting if courses have prerequisites.
-Most courses are open to first-year students and with no prerequisites, including 200 and 300-level courses.
-In other words, students can take a 200-level or 300-level course without having taken 101 or other prerequisites, though there are exceptions.
+Most courses are open to first-year students and with no prerequisites, including 200-level courses.
+In other words, students can take a 200-level course without having taken 101 or other prerequisites, though there are exceptions.